softlayer/softlayer-python/docs/cli/vs.rst

 	:.........:......................................:

-With the last command, the Cloud Compute Instance has begun being created.
+With the last command, the virtual server has begun being created.
 It should instantly appear in your listing now.

 ::

-	$ sl cci list
+	$ sl vs list
 	:.........:............:.......................:.......:........:................:..............:....................:
 	:    id   : datacenter :          host         : cores : memory :   primary_ip   :  backend_ip  : active_transaction :
 	:.........:............:.......................:.......:........:................:..............:....................: